Who Can Apply for Head Start?

 Learn more about immunizations on the Jefferson County Public Health website.

 We will also need the following as soon as possible:

-- A copy of your child's physical examination (PDF); exam must have been completed within the last calendar year.
+- A copy of your child's Child's Physical Exam Form; exam must have been completed within the last calendar year.
 If your child hasn't had a well-child check in the last 12 months, now is a great time to get one scheduled!

-- A copy of your child's dental health evaluation (PDF).
+- A copy of your child's Child's Dental Exam Form.
 If your child has not yet visited the dentist, now is a great time to schedule his/her first appointment!